This blog post was updated on 16 August 2024.

 If you are only targeting a specific region, it may be worth tailoring your content to that region, for example by using some regional dialectal terms or introducing region-specific references.

-This will be extremely beneficial when targeting Italy, but remember that it is only advisable to follow this practice if you are targeting a specific region or area, especially if in the southern part of the country.
+This can be very beneficial if you are targeting a specific region or area of Italy, especially in the southern part of the country.

 3. Optimise your Italian website for speed

-Internet speeds in Italy are slower than in most other European countries.
-The Italian government is aware of the slowness of the country’s internet speeds, and plans to improve its broadband network to provide gigabit connectivity to all by 2026.
+Internet speeds in Italy are slower than the global average on broadband.
+The Italian government is aware of the slowness of the country’s broadband speeds, and plans to improve its broadband network to provide gigabit connectivity to all by 2026.

 Given the relatively slow internet speeds in the country, it is crucial to optimise your website for speed.
 If your website is too heavy and loads too slowly, this will result in higher bounce rates, meaning you could lose potential customers before they even have a chance to see what you have to offer.